MephestoKhaan/UnityEventVisualizer/Assets/EventVisualizer/ReadMe.txt

-#UnityEventVisualizer
+#EventVisualizer

 ##What
 Have you ever come across a project that abuses linking UnityEvents in the inspector and now you can not find who is calling what?
-Unity Event Visualizer is a visual tool that allows you to see all the UnityEvents in a scene at a glance and when they are being triggered.
+Event Visualizer is a visual tool that allows you to see all the UnityEvents in a scene at a glance and when they are being triggered.
 It creates a graph in which nodes are gameobjects, outputs are any type of UnityEvent (custom ones supported as well!) and inputs are methods.